Randomized methods for dynamical low-rank approximation: Introduction

 \subsubsection{The randomized SVD algorithm}

-A direct application of the rangefinder algorithm is the randomized SVD algorithm \cite{halko2011finding} which we briefly summarize below. \begin{enumerate} \item Estimate the range by computing $Q = \mathrm{Rangefinder}(A, r, p, q)$. \item Compute the reduced SVD of an $(r+p) \times n$ matrix: $\tilde U \Sigma V^T = \mathrm{svd}(Q^T A)$. \item Update the basis and truncate the approximation: $\Tr(A) \approx \Tr(Q \tilde U \Sigma V^T)$. \end{enumerate} The randomized SVD scales particularly well since it only requires a few matrix-vector multiplications, and then costly operations are performed on \textit{small} rectangular matrices.
+A direct application of the rangefinder algorithm is the randomized SVD algorithm \cite{halko2011finding} which we briefly summarize below. \begin{enumerate} \item Estimate the range by computing $Q = \mathrm{Rangefinder}(A, r, p, q)$. \item Compute the reduced SVD of an $(r+p) \times n$ matrix: $\tilde U \Sigma V^T = \mathrm{svd}(Q^T A)$. \item Update the basis and truncate the approximation: $\Tr(A) \approx \Tr(Q \tilde U \Sigma V^T)$. \end{enumerate} The operator $\mathcal T_r : \Rmn \rightarrow \Rmn$ is the SVD truncated to rank $r$, also denoted $\mathcal T_r(A) = A_{[r]}$ in the literature.
+The randomized SVD scales particularly well since it only requires a few matrix-vector multiplications, and then costly operations are performed on \textit{small} rectangular matrices.
 The truncation step is cost-free since the input is already given by its SVD, which can be truncated by keeping the $r$ first singular vectors/values.
 The analysis follows directly from Theorem~\ref{thm: rangefinder}, see also~\cite[Theorem 10.5]{halko2011finding}.

 Since then, the method became standard for computing the SVD of large-scale matrices, and has also been extended to a variety of problems, including the principal component analysis \cite{rokhlin2010randomized,greenacre2022principal}, matrix completion \cite{feng2018faster,wen2023accelerated}, kernel matrix approximation \cite{li2014large}, generalized SVD \cite{saibaba2021randomized}, dynamic mode decomposition \cite{schmid2022dynamic} regularization of inverse problems \cite{xiang2013regularization}, image compression with GPU \cite{ji2014gpu}, tensor structures \cite{batselier2018computing,ahmadi2021randomized}, and many more.